 0:15 The narrator incorrectly identifies Juan Diego as “an elderly Mexican man,” rather than as an elderly indigenous man.
 Mexico didn’t exist, as such, in 1531; this story takes place in the early years of New Spain.
 Beyond that, native peoples cannot grow facial hair as Europeans do, yet here we see Juan Diego with a full beard and mustache, and a European-style haircut.

 0:16 Artists have rendered Juan Diego in European clothes, maybe clothes from “Bible times” to signify his holiness?
 A macehualli (lower-class; plural macehualtin), Juan Diego would have worn an undyed maguey-fiber tilmatli (working-class cloak, rendered into modern Spanish as tilma) and a loincloth, nothing more.
 It’s unlikely he would have worn shoes, which were reserved for the native noble classes, though colonial rule might have bent the rules.
-In that case, he would have worn simple cactus-fiber sandals, not closed toed shoes.
+In that case, he would have worn simple cactus-fiber sandals like the ones seen below, not closed-toed shoes.

 0:18 Notice the white, steepled church (above).
 In colonial Mexico, native laborers built Christian churches from the rubble of their local teocalli (god-house); as I’ve mentioned elsewhere, historian James Lockhart has argued that native peoples viewed the Christian church as an analogue of the pre-contact temple, symbolizing their sovereignty and corporate identity and thus built the new sacred structures enthusiastically.
 They would have been the color of local stone, like the church built in the early sixteenth century at Tlatelolco in the image below, not a white steepled church from New England.

 0:21 The Franciscan friar would not have been dressed like a modern Roman Catholic priest.
-In 1531, he would likely be sporting a purple habit, since brown dye was difficult to produce in New Spain, but indigo was widely available; he would also have worn a three-knotted cord and rosary.
+In 1531, he would likely be sporting a purple habit, since brown dye was difficult to produce in New Spain, but indigo was widely available; he would also have worn a three-knotted cord and rosary hanging from his waist.
 Beyond that, the altar would have been made of stone and attached to the wall.

 0:30 The accounts I know do not mention daily Mass, but rather that it was Juan Diego’s custom to walk to Mass every Saturday, like this Saturday, December 9, 1531.